 Every time you lift weights at the gym, tiny cracks are created in the tissues of your muscles.
 When the cracks get restored by the body, you gain strength and size.
 Most of these repairing mechanism occur during sleep.
 If you want to build lean muscle you have to get enough sleep.
 When your sleep levels are low, your metabolism gets slowed down.
 This results in messed up blood levels (such as glucose), which can make you feel constantly hungry even if you have eaten a lot already.

 Don’t eat or drink too much before going to bed.
 Your digestive system will get to work, making it harder to fall asleep because your energy levels rise.
-If you are hungry (which we, Fit Girls, are quite often if we’re honest 😉 ) keep the amount of food you consume before bed small and avoid high-fat foods.
+If you are hungry (which we, Fit Girls, are quite often if we're honest ;) ) keep the amount of food you consume before bed small and avoid high-fat foods.
+For help finding the right mattress for you, we recommend visiting Consumer Mattress Guide, as they offer a ton of great resources to get a better night's sleep.

 So for all of you Fit Girls out there, get your sheet (get it, sheets?) together and hit the sack!